bridgecrew-perf6/DEPLOYMENT_CONTAINER/README.md

 # VS_DEPLOYMENT_CONTAINER
 - This project is structured to run in a Visual Studio Code Remote Container.
 - Clone the repository.
-- Make sure the structure cloned will look like this.
+- The root folder structure will look like this.
 ```shell
 .
 ├── buildingimage